What is the Vocalist Training Program?

 How do I apply and find out more about the program?

 How much do lessons cost?

 Are there any requirements?

 How are lessons scheduled?

 Is certification offered?

-The Vocalist Training Program offers three certificates which serve as evidence of skills achieved.
+The Vocalist Training Program offers two certificates which serve as evidence of skills achieved.
 Evaluation to grant the certificates is through an adjudicated jury before the private instructor plus at least one member of the Archdiocesan Music Commission.
 All certificates require demonstration of sight-reading ability.

 The “Cantor Certificate” is granted when the student is able to sing, with a minimum number of mistakes, a sampling of service music and psalmody representing his/her parish repertoire, as well as five hymns selected from a prescribed list.
 The “Chorister Certificate” places more emphasis on choral repertoire of the masters and is granted when a student is able to sing his or her part in five pieces from a prescribed list.
 There is no minimum timetable for the completion of either certificate.
 Students are allowed to progress at their own pace.